 - What you should consider before you begin writing

 - Start writing

 - Layout and design

-Leaflets are a kind of open letter or postcard, designed to be given to people, either by hand or by post, inserted in local newspapers for distribution, or left in your church, or other venues such as shops, restaurants or libraries - indeed anywhere where they will catch someone's eye.
+Leaflets are a kind of open letter or postcard, designed to be given to people, either by hand or by post, inserted in local newspapers for distribution, or left in venues such as shops, restaurants or libraries – indeed anywhere where they will catch someone’s eye.

 An attractive and well-crafted leaflet gives you credibility and helps you promote your church and market your project as a cause worth supporting.
 It delivers useful, reusable information, giving you the chance to put across your argument and draw attention to your church.
 A leaflet gives you space to present your ideas clearly with graphical impact.

 People may take your leaflet home with them, where they have more time to absorb to your message and to keep a visual reminder of it.
 Once distributed, your leaflet may be passed on to other readers, widening its impact still further.

 Use an eye-catching design.
 Well-produced leaflets can be highly effective, as they are the first contact many people will have with your campaign.

 Size and shape

 The size and shape of the leaflet will greatly influence its success.
 If it can’t fit easily into a pocket or a bag, it may be thrown away.